ericanwoga/hiragana-flashcards/README.md

 # Hiragana Flashcards - _Practice Hiragana!_
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About
-Hiragana Flashcards is a website that beginners study Japanese.
+Hiragana Flashcards is a small application that helps beginners study Hiragana.
+Knowing Hiragana lays the foundation of your first month of studying Japanese!

 The application quizzes the user on various hiragana characters, based on the user's desired amount.
-At the end of the quiz, the user's score is displayed, highlighting the questions answered correctly or incorrectly.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+At the end of the quiz, the user's score is displayed, highlighting the questions answered correctly and incorrectly.

 ## What I Learned